PlayFab/mpscommunity/README.md

 - meet product managers and software engineers working on Azure PlayFab Multiplayer Servers (MPS) hosting service
 - hear about some of the features we recently launched in the MPS service as well as hear more about our roadmap
-- ask questions about using the MPS service and discuss on best practices -- anything else in your mind, agenda is pretty flexible!
+- ask questions about using the MPS service and discuss on best practices

-PS.
-This call will focus only on Multiplayer Servers hosting service and not on any other PlayFab services (e.g. Matchmaking).
-As always, if you have any questions about PlayFab services, you can find us on [Discord](https://discord.gg/gamestack).
+- anything else in your mind, agenda is pretty flexible!

 ### Meeting links